EVerest/EVerest/docs/hardware/pionix_belay_box.rst

 (6) Make sure the .wic.bz2 file and the .bmap file are in the same directory and flash the eMMC.
-In the command below, replace <image file>.bz2 with your downloaded image file and replace "X" according to your mounted eMMC device.
+In the command below, replace <image file>.bz2 with your downloaded image file and replace "X" according to your eMMC device.

 .. code-block:: bash